Adopt a German Shepherd

 As Rudi waits for his new family, if you’d like to send him toy’s or treat’s, please check out our [wish list] for some of the items that would make this boy’s day even brighter.

-As Kaya continues to wait for her new family, if you’d like to send her toy’s or treat’s, please check out our [wish list] for some of the items that would make this girl’s day even brighter.
+As Maya continues to wait for her new family, if you’d like to send her toy’s or treat’s, please check out our [wish list] for some of the items that would make this girl’s day even brighter.

 Brooks